The Algorithmic Knowledge Gap Within and Between Countries: Implications for Combatting Misinformation

 Poll: How Americans see AI: Caution, skepticism, and hope

 In the year since the release of ChatGPT, the volume of news and information about artificial intelligence has skyrocketed.
 AI dominates headlines in traditional media and fills social media chatter.
-It’s the subject of podcasts and TikToks and YouTube videos, highlighting deep dangers and broad promises.
+It’s the subject of podcasts, TikToks, and YouTube videos, highlighting deep dangers and broad promises.
 What are people taking away from these stories, and how does that connect with reality?

 The AI Literacy Lab at Northeastern University was launched to advance the public’s understanding of artificial intelligence.
-Our goal is to help people transcend the hype, exuberance, and fear and embark on meaningful discussions about how to manage this new technology and integrate it into society.
-To encourage responsible conversations about AI in the future, we need to understand the state of the conversation right now.
+Our goal is to help people transcend the hype, exuberance, and fear and embark on meaningful discussions about managing and integrating this new technology into society.
+To encourage responsible conversations about AI in the future, we need to understand the current state of the conversation.

 This poll of 1,000 adults 18 and older was conducted online by the research firm Dynata between August 15 and 29, 2023.
 The panel was weighted to reflect U.S. demographics in age, gender, household income, and race.
 The poll has a margin of error of +-3%.
 Survey analysis by Garrett Morrow and John Wihbey, Northeastern University.